-Beautiful landscapes, exciting culture and cheerful people, welcome to Colombia!
+Beautiful landscapes, exciting culture and cheerful people, welcome to Colombia for an hectic travel!

 Hola colombia !
 Mi nombre es Christine, soy francesa, muy feliz de conocerte !
 Hello Columbia!